illinoistech-itm/jhajek/itmo-453/setup-tutorial/Readme.md

 ### Step 5: Deploying Instances with Terraform

+What is [Terraform](https://developer.hashicorp.com/terraform "webpage for Terraform")?
+Terraform is an infrastructure as code tool that lets you build, change, and version infrastructure safely and efficiently.

-Terraform is Hashicorp’s application deployment tool.
+[Terraform](https://developer.hashicorp.com/terraform "webpage for Terraform") is Hashicorp’s application deployment tool.
 Like Vagrant, but all grown up.
 It allows you to automate infrastructure deployment on any cloud or VM platform.

 ![*Terraform templates*](./images/terraform.png "screenshot of Terraform templates")